GeekTonyFang/Image-Editor-/README.md

-# Image-Editor-
+# Image-Editor
-This widget contains three small subwidgets:
-Pixel Inspector; Piant Brush; Blur Brush.
-It also enables the user to load image via URL or undo.
+Light weight widget which allows the user to load image via URL and inspect pixel, paint and blur on the loaded image.